African admixture in Europe: mtDNA

 In Italy, haplogroup L lineages are present at lower frequencies than in Iberia and are detected only in certain regions: Latium, Volterra, Basilicata, and Sicily.

 In eastern Europe, haplogroup L lineages are present at very low frequencies.
 Though a high diversity of African mtDNA lineages have been detected, few lineages have accumulated enough mutations in Europe to form monophyletic clusters.
 The monophyletic clusters L1b and L3b have an estimated age no greater than 6,500 years.
 African L1b, L2a, L3b, L3d and M1 clades in Slavic populations have been identified at low frequencies.
 L1b, L3b and L3d had matches with West African populations, indicating that these lineages probably entered Europe through Iberia.
 One lineage, L2a1a, found in Czechs and Slovaks, appeared to be much older, indicating that it may have entered Europe in prehistoric times.
 This clade is distinct from the branch of L2a1 called L2a1l2a that is found in individuals of Ashkenazi heritage from central and eastern Europe and less frequently in non-Jewish Poles.
 L2a lineages are widespread throughout Africa; as a result, the origins of this lineage are uncertain.

 Haplogroup M1 is also found in Europe at low frequencies.
 Haplogroup M1 had a frequency of 0.3%.
 The origins of haplogroup M1 have yet to be conclusively established.

-A prehistoric episode is likely to be the main contributor to the sub-Saharan presence in Mediterranean Europe.
+A prehistoric episode from the Early Holocene is likely to be a contributor to some of the U6 and L lingeages present in Mediterranean Europe.